Baktiyar88/Patriot2/README.md

-# Shoe Store on Spring Boot
+#Store on Spring Boot

 ## Project Description
-This is a web application "Shoe Store" implemented with Spring Boot.
+This is a web application "Store" implemented with Spring Boot.
 It allows users to browse and purchase shoes online.
 Key features may include:
 - User registration and login.
 - Role-based access control (e.g., USER and ADMIN).
 - Product catalog with categories, filtering, and search.